ASTROLOGY AND MICHEL GAUQUELIN

 The Context: A Scientific Approach to Astrology

-Together with Françoise, Gauquelin analyzed thousands of birth charts and biographical profiles of professionals, artists, athletes, and scientists.
-Their sample sizes were enormous for their time, and their controls were meticulous.
-They included not just astrologically significant individuals but also control groups and randomly selected datasets to eliminate chance and bias.
+Gauquelin and Françoise analyzed thousands of birth charts and biographies of professionals, artists, athletes, and scientists.
+Their sample sizes were large for their era, and their controls meticulous.
+They included both astrologically significant individuals and control groups, using random datasets to reduce chance and bias.

 Their central question was deceptively simple: Do the positions of the planets at the time of birth correlate with individual characteristics, achievements, or professions in a statistically significant way?